-The treatments, which may be given in addition to the usual care at your hospital, are: Lopinavir-Ritonavir (commonly used to treat HIV); corticosteroids (a type of steroid, which are used in a range of conditions typically to reduce inflammation [the precise type differing in pregnant women, children and other participants, but all in common use]); hydroxychloroquine (a treatment for malaria); or azithromycin (a commonly-used antibiotic).
+The treatments, which may be given to children and young people in addition to the usual care at your hospital, are: Lopinavir-Ritonavir (commonly used to treat HIV); corticosteroids (which are used in a range of conditions typically to reduce inflammation [the precise type differing in pregnant women, children and other participants, but all in common use]); or azithromycin (a commonly-used antibiotic).
 These may also include convalescent plasma (the liquid part of blood which carries blood cells around the body) which has been collected from individuals who have recovered from COVID-19 infection and contains antibodies to the virus that may help you fight the virus.
+Corticosteroids have been shown to be useful in people with COVID-19 acute infection needing oxygen, but have not yet been shown to be useful in PIMS-TS, which occurs a few weeks after COVID-19 infection itself.
 For patients whose condition is more severe, tocilizumab (a treatment for rheumatoid arthritis in adults and for arthritis in children) is also an option.
 At present, we don’t know whether any of these are effective in treating COVID-19.
 However, the side-effects are well-known from other uses and your doctor will be able to monitor your child appropriately.
 Only medicines used before to treat children of your child’s age group will be given to them as part of the trial.
+The doctors treating your child are able to exclude treatments from the randomisation process, if these treatments are not suitable for your child, however they are not able to pick exactly which of the suitable treatments your child receives.

 3) Who is doing the study?